mbjallow6/pacbof-health-chain/README.md

 *   **Scalability:** Handling large volumes of data, including from IoMT devices.
 *   **Regulatory Compliance:** Adhering to standards like GDPR and HIPAA.

-The framework is based on the research presented in `paper.txt`, detailing a patient-centric approach to managing sensitive health information.
+The framework is based on the research presented in `paper.txt` (which is kept locally and not committed to this repository for privacy).

-## 2. Architecture
+## 2. Architecture Overview

 PaC-BoF employs a five-layer architecture: